-Credit terms are used on orders and invoices to calculate the due date and over due status.
+Credit terms are used on orders and invoices to calculate the due date, which in turn is used to calculate whether the invoice is overdue.

-For example, an invoice dated 4th June with terms of 15 days net will make the due date 19th June, but net EOM would make the due date 15th July (end of invoice month plus 15 days).
+For example, an invoice dated 4th June with terms of "15 days net" will have a due date of 19th June, but "15 days net EOM" would have a due date of 15th July (end of invoice month plus 15 days).

 New customers will automatically be assigned the credit limit as defined at Settings > Contacts > Contact defaults.
-To ensure that all new customers are created without approval for buying on credit set the default credit limit to "0".
+To ensure that all new customers are created without approval for buying on credit, set the default credit limit to "0", or leave it blank.

 To give a customer credit, enter their approved credit limit directly against their contact record.